This topic contains information on the following:

 A court can be the court of "continuing exclusive jurisdiction " (CEJ) if it can obtain subject matter jurisdiction and personal jurisdiction.
 "Subject matter jurisdiction" means that a court has the authority to find that a person has a duty to support a child and to order that person to pay child support.

 "Personal jurisdiction" means that a court has the authority to make a ruling that is binding on a particular person.
-A court can obtain personal jurisdiction if a person resides in North Carolina, can be served in North Carolina (also through long-arm procedures), or has taken or committed some action in North Carolina that allows a North Carolina court to assert jurisdiction over that person, even if that person later left the state.
-In North Carolina, the District Court is authorized to hear these matters.
+A court can obtain personal jurisdiction if a person resides in North Carolina, can be served in NC (also through long-arm procedures), or has taken or committed some action in NC that allows a NC court to assert jurisdiction over that person, even if that person later left the state.
+In NC, the District Court is authorized to hear these matters.

 The court with CEJ is the only court that can make decisions regarding current or future child support.
 The state that enters an order retains CEJ so long as the child (or either of the parties to the case) resides in the issuing state.
 A state can relinquish CEJ when neither the child nor any of the parties continue to reside in the state, or when each party has filed written consent with the issuing state to transfer jurisdiction to another state.
 No state has the authority to modify an order of another state, as long as the conditions that are required for CEJ continue to be met by the issuing state.